Anchor lets someone you care about document what is happening and automatically alert you when they need support.

 They open Anchor and go to trusted contacts

-They send you an invite link
+They send you an invite link or QR code

 You accept the invite in Anchor